So you’re just finishing your business degree with a major in Marketing. What comes next?

 Cheap SEO services are widely available online, meaning many “SEO professionals” are low paid and often lack formal qualifications.
 But companies are also willing to pay for premium services from marketing professionals who are able to establish trust and authority, with a track record of producing results.

 15. Social Media Specialist

-Although many consider telemarketing a dead field, a large portion of the industry still relies on phones to buy and sell different products.
-Salespeople still make a lot of money using their phones, and telemarketing is all about doing that.
+Although many consider telemarketing a dead field, a large segment of the consumer market can best be reached over the phone.
+Salespeople still make a lot of money by persuasion and conversation, and telemarketing is all about that.

 For someone with a Bachelor of Marketing or similar degree, telemarketing is generally an unattractive proposition.
 A high school diploma is usually sufficient to get a job, which revolves around speaking well and following a script.
 Dealing with monitoring of your work and unreceptive “prospects” can also be stressful and wearing.